 Metrobus route D2 and D6 stops at 38th Street and Reservoir Road, N.W., on the Medical Center side of campus.
 The D2 and D6 buses connect to the Metro subway at Dupont Circle Metro station.

 The Metro subway stations closest to Georgetown University are Dupont Circle station (at 20th & Q Streets, N.W.) and Rosslyn station (located across the Key Bridge in Rosslyn, Va., with entrances at North Moore Street & Wilson Blvd., and on Fort Myer Drive between 19th Street & Wilson Blvd.).

 PARKING ON CAMPUS

-Parking at Georgetown is very limited, but there are some locations to park on campus.
-The entrance off of Canal Road, N.W. leads to the Southwest Garage.
+Parking at Georgetown is very limited, but visitor parking is available in the Southwest Garage, located at the entrance off of Canal Road, N.W.

 Visit transportation.georgetown.edu/Driving-and-Parking for more detailed parking information.
 As off-campus (street) parking is hard to find in the Georgetown area, the use of public transportation is strongly encouraged when visiting the university.

 Regardless of how you get to Georgetown, we recommend reviewing the campus map prior to arriving.
 Gaston Hall is located in Healy Hall, just in front of the university’s main gates at 37 & O Streets NW.
 If you will be parking in the Southwest Garage, taking the GUTS bus to campus, or taking the D2 or D6 buses, budget at least 8-10 minutes to walk to Healy Hall.